 1. Those who are members of parishes within the Diocese of Niagara are encouraged to express their interest in a vocation to ordained ministry to their parish priest, exploring their understanding of being called to such ministry.
-The parish priest assists in further discernment of the nature of the call (e.g., parish or other ministries).
-This discernment takes place over a period of time and will involve an intentional ministry placement usually in their home parish.
+The parish priest will assist in further discernment of the nature of the call (e.g., parish or other ministries).
+This discernment process takes place over a period of time and usually involves an intentional ministry placement within their home parish.

-Those who are coming to the Diocese of Niagara from another diocese or denomination will participate in a similar intentional ministry placement in a parish within the Diocese of Niagara whenever possible.
-This placement is essential for such persons in order to familiarize candidates with parish and diocesan culture.
+Those coming to the Diocese of Niagara from another diocese or denomination will participate in a similar intentional ministry placement in a parish within the Diocese of Niagara whenever possible.
+This placement is essential for these individuals to familiarize them with parish and diocesan culture.

-All such placements will involve an extended (minimum of four months to one year) experience of a range of parish ministries (teaching, preaching, hospital, social justice, pastoral, etc.) with the direct supervision by the parish priest.
-The potential applicant should meet with the rector and a parish team (consisting of two wardens and two other lay people) regularly to discuss the placement experience and how it reflects on their call.
+All such placements will involve an extended (minimum of four months to one year) experience in a range of parish ministries (teaching, preaching, hospital, social justice, pastoral, etc.) with the direct supervision by the parish priest.
+The potential applicant should meet regularly with the rector and a parish team (consisting of two wardens and two other lay people) to discuss the placement experience and how it relates to their sense of call.
 This parish discernment team will provide feedback in the form of a parish commendation.
 The parish should also receive the document entitled Ordination Prerequisites and the Competencies for Ordination to the Priesthood in the Anglican Church of Canada as important background information for their deliberations.
-If the commendation is favourable, the inquirer will be invited to apply for ordination.
+If the commendation is favourable, the inquirer may be invited to apply for ordination.

-No financial support is available from the diocese during this period.
+No financial support is available from the Diocese of Niagara during this period.

-All inquirers are required to meet with the bishop prior to making an application.
+All inquirers are required to meet with the Bishop prior to making an application.